qwert2603/VectorIntegerView/README.md

 ```

 ### Java / Kotlin
-Digit can be set also via code as `BigInteger`:
+Digit can be set also via code as `BigInteger` as well as digit color:
 ```java
 final VectorIntegerView vectorIntegerView = findViewById(R.id.vectorIntegerView);
 vectorIntegerView.setInteger(